According to the mental health charity Mind, one in four people in England are affected by or living with a mental health problem each year.

 Counselling will provide you with the opportunity to explore and be open about your thoughts and feelings without shame, judgement or discrimination.
 The counsellor is someone to listen to you and offer support.

-There are a number of treatments available for those living with a mental health problem.
+There are a number of treatments available for those living with mental health problems.
 Talking therapy can help you understand what may have caused the problem and how you can manage it.
 Common forms of talking therapy include:

 Mental distress can affect each person differently, while some symptoms can be more manageable, others may need specialised treatment.
-To learn more about the treatments available and how counselling can help you, please visit our mental health fact-sheet.
+To learn more about the treatments, the types of therapy available and how counselling can help, visit our mental health page.